ccdle12/Blog/_posts/2016-12-11-Java An Introduction - Primitives.markdown

 <ul>
 <li>Minimum value: -128</li>
 <li>Maximum value: 127</li>
-<li>Why Bytes?
-Bytes are an excellent data type to save storage space when using small number in Arrays.
+<li>Why bytes?
+Bytes are an excellent data type to save storage space when using small numbers in arrays.
 Since a byte only needs enough space to hold digits between -128 to 127</li>
 </ul>

 <p><h4>Short:</h4> A short is a 16-bit data type.
 It's double the size of a byte.
 <ul>
 <li>Minimum value: -32,768</li>
 <li>Maximum value: 32,767</li>
-<li>Why Shorts?
+<li>Why shorts?
 Again, shorts are small data types, not requiring any more space than needed to hold a digit.</li>
 </ul>

 <p><h4>Int:</h4> An int is probably the most well-known data types across programming languages.
 The int is a 32-bit data type.
 It is the default value for digits used unless there are specific memory related requirements.
 <ul>
 <li>Minimum value: -2,147,483,648</li>
 <li>Maximum value: 2,147,483,647 </li>
-<li>Why Int?
+<li>Why int?
 The most widely recognized data type and can hold fairly large digits in memory.</li>
 </ul>

 <p><h4>Long:</h4> Now we are dealing with the big boys.
 The long data type is twice the size of an int.
 Long is a 64-bit data type.